hi-kanishka/CurrencyConverter/README.md

 # CurrencyConvertor
-This a frontend mini project
+This a frontend mini project using API